Nidhal-labri/fake-github-contributions-using-python/README.md

 ### Usage

+Make sure to replace `YOUR-USERNAME` and `YOUR-REPO` with your actual GitHub username and repository name:

 ```bash
 git clone https://github.com/YOUR-USERNAME/YOUR-REPO.git
 cd YOUR-REPO
 ```

-Make sure to replace `YOUR-USERNAME` and `YOUR-REPO` with your actual GitHub username and repository name.
+Adjust the start_date, end_date, and repo_path variables in the Python script according to your needs.
+Then run the script:

 ```bash
 import os